Share this Post

 Regardless of what you’re trying to market to the average Facebook user, there is one thing that remains the same between the generational and gender differences: everyone loves to laugh.

-In April 2016, we surveyed 2,000 people about sharing content on Facebook.
+In April 2016, Fractl, a leading content marketing agency specializing in highly shareable, audience building, and link generating content, surveyed 2,000 people about sharing content on Facebook.
 Everyone who participated in the survey was a Facebook user, and 91 percent shared content on Facebook regularly.

 Share this Post